 As teachers, it is our responsibility to bring out students’ individual musical talents within a well-rounded education, providing a positive and enthusiastic atmosphere for learning & catering the lesson materials to match their specific goals and overall stylistic preferences.
 We will also strive to ensure that all lessons begin and end on time in order to respect the scheduling constraints of today’s busy families.

 Students agree to do their best to arrive to each lesson punctually and with their assignment books/binders and music.
 To make good progress, practice is necessary (See more in the sections on practice recommendations and “What to Expect from a Music Lesson”).
 We want you to completely understand every assignment; please read your assignment before each practice session, and always feel free to ask questions (including calls or emails during the week if something is tripping you up!).
-Parents may also sit in on any lessons they like (thought they are not required to do so).
+Parents may also sit in on any lessons they like (though they are not required to do so).

 Piano Students must have at least a full-size (88 weighted keys) digital or acoustic piano available for regular practice.
 You can start lessons without one (to see if it will be a good fit), but you can’t continue for long without something suitable on which to practice.
 Please feel free to email for guidance in this area.

 Scheduling & Tuition